 Step 3 – Remove the Pump and Other Small Components

-The pump is an important part of any fountain.
+The pump is an important part of any outdoor water fountain.
 It’s one of the most crucial components which keeps water flowing from the basin, up through the fountain spouts, and back out into the basin.
 Before doing anything, make sure the power supply to the fountain is disconnected so the pump does not start back up.
 Each pump will have different rules on how it should be taken out and how the small parts should be removed.
 Just make sure that no moving parts remain inside.

 So, why should the pump get taken out?